vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/google-tag-manager/vtex-io-documentation-setting-up-google-tag-manager-beta.md

 Once the installation is complete, you should see a successful message.
 Once the installation finished you should see a successful message.
-Once the installation is complete, you should see a successful message.

 ### Enabling the GA4 setting in the GTM app